Master of Applied Linguistics

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Applied Linguistics trains you to apply your knowledge of language in a diverse range of contexts, including translation, journalism and media, language policy and planning, website design and socio-educational development work.
+The Master of Applied Linguistics trains you to apply your knowledge of language in a diverse range of contexts, including translation, journalism and media, language policy and planning, website design and socio-educational development.

-Our degree is also suitable for people involved in teaching English to speakers of other languages (TESOL), second language teaching (SLT), and the teaching of modern languages.
-We teach both traditional face-to-face and computer assisted methodologies.
+This course is also suitable for people involved in teaching English to speakers of other languages (TESOL), second language teaching (SLT), and the teaching of modern languages.
+We teach via both traditional face-to-face and computer assisted methodologies.

-At the end of this degree, you will look at the world with new eyes.
-You will learn to analyse texts that you encounter in your everyday and professional lives and will be able to apply this knowledge for a range of purposes.
+At the end of this course, you will look at the world with new eyes.
+You will learn to analyse texts that you encounter in your everyday and professional lives, and will be able to apply this knowledge for a range of purposes.

 The Faculty of Arts and Social Sciences has a wide range of academic expertise in applied linguistics with particular strengths in World Englishes, the politics of English language teaching, media discourse, critical discourse analysis and emerging electronic modalities of communication, for example, news websites, blogs, chat rooms, YouTube, Facebook and MySpace.

 Eligible students will also have the option of undertaking a dissertation on an approved topic over two units of study.

 The Master of Applied Linguistics requires the satisfactory completion of: